invopop/gobl/regimes/mx/README.md

 ### `UsoCFDI` - CFDI Use

 The CFDI’s `UsoCFDI` field specifies how the invoice's recipient will use the invoice to deduce taxes for the expenditure made.
-In a GOBL Invoice, include the `sat-cfdi-use` identity in the customer.
+In a GOBL Invoice, include the `mx-cfdi-use` identity in the customer.

 This field will be validated for presence and will be checked against the list of codes defined as part of the CFDI specification.